pyusb/pyusb/docs/tutorial.rst

 What happened?
 Well, it is time for a little explanation... ``find`` has a parameter called ``find_all`` that defaults to False.
-When it is false [#]_, ``find`` will return the first device found that matches the specified criteria (more on it soon).
-If you give it a true value, ``find`` instead will return a list with all devices matching the criteria.
+When it is false [#]_, ``find`` will return the first device found that matches the specified criteria (more on that soon).
+If you give it a *true* value, ``find`` will instead return a list with all devices matching the criteria.
 That's it!
 Simple, doesn't it?

 Finished?
 No!
 I have not told you the whole history: many devices actually